+Am I required to include my high school transcript?
 High school seniors and students who have completed less than one full quarter or semester of post-secondary education must include their official high school transcript of grades.
 Because high school grading systems can vary, a clear explanation of the school’s grading scale must also be submitted with the application.

 As long as they have completed at least one full quarter/semester or more, current college or post-secondary students are not required to provide their high school information.
 Students currently or previously enrolled in college or vocational-technical school must instead include all official college or vo-tech transcripts from each school attended.

 All scholarship applications must be initialed by the applicant to be considered complete.
 If the applicant is listed as a dependent on their parent’s income taxes, one PARENT and the APPLICANT must initial the application before submission.

 When will I be notified whether I’ve received a scholarship?
 Applicants will be notified of a scholarship decision by May 30th.
 Students must accept or reject their scholarships by the assigned deadline after receiving notification of the award.
 Recipients are selected from a pool of eligible applicants by the Aplastic Anemia & MDS International Foundation.
 All decisions are final.

 Checks are sent directly to the recipient’s home address, but are made out to the educational institution.
 The student is responsible for delivering the check directly to the appropriate department at their school, usually the Bursar’s Office or Office of Financial Aid.
 Checks will be sent during the first week of August.

-- What are my responsibilities as a scholarship recipient?
+What are my responsibilities as a scholarship recipient?